The families of those who suffer from addiction carry a lot of weight. They may be dealing with stress, anger,…

 Soon, he went on to hold positions at residential and outpatient programs, treating indigent populations suffering from opioid addiction, as well as the Institute of Living, where he cared for healthcare professionals and the general population.
 His longest-standing leadership position was at Marworth Treatment Center in Waverly, Pennsylvania, where he worked for 24 years.
 He began his journey with Marworth as a clinician, thereafter holding several positions including counseling coordinator, Clinical Director, and most recently, Vice President.

 Outside of work, Dominic takes time to do things that bring him gratitude and foster close relationships.
 He enjoys hiking, walking his dog Boo and being near the ocean.
 Upon retirement, he and his partner plan to move to Maine, somewhere close to the ocean.

-Dominic’s primary goal as Clinical Director is to build a well-supported clinical team, doing everything he can to afford them the chance to be special, unique and creative in their clinical style.
+Dominic’s primary goal as Senior Clinical Director is to build a well-supported clinical team, doing everything he can to afford them the chance to be special, unique and creative in their clinical style.
 In doing so, patients will benefit tremendously, receiving everything they need for a Life…Recovered.